maks-buren630501/Sao20/Translate/Ru/Part7.md

 "W-what is it?"

-"No...... Я just thought that you often used to say such a thing in the past."
+"No...... Я just thought that you often used to say such a thinge

 Асуна understood that the words he said with a bitter smile were not about the time they started to live in this world, but rather about the real world.
 She sat on the chair next to him и returned the smile.